List of non-coherent units of measurement: Lunar distance

 Lunar distance (LD), the distance from the centre of Earth to the centre of the Moon, is a unit of measure in astronomy.
 The lunar distance is approximately 384,400 km, or 1.28 light-seconds; this is roughly 30 times Earth's diameter.
 A little less than 400 lunar distances make up an astronomical unit.

 Siriometer

 The siriometer is an obsolete astronomical measure equal to one million astronomical units, i.e., one million times the average distance between the Sun and Earth.
 This distance is equal to about 15.8 light-years, 149.6 Pm, or 4.8 parsecs, and is about twice the distance from Earth to the star Sirius.

 Area

 Barn

 One barn is 10^{−28} square metres, about the cross-sectional area of a uranium nucleus.
 The name probably derives from early neutron-deflection experiments, when the uranium nucleus was described, and the phrases "big as a barn" and "hit a barn door" were used.
 Barn are typically used for cross sections in nuclear and particle physics.
 Additional units include the microbarn (or "outhouse") and the yoctobarn (or "shed").

-Kuang

-A kuang is a traditional Chinese unit of area equal to 0.11 square metres or one square Chinese foot.